nirbar/ProjectsAreNugetPackages/readme.md

 - NugetPackProperty: key=value pairs to pass as properties to Nuget pack command.
 - NugetUpdateSource: List of nuget URLs to update from.
 Defaults to NugetBuildFolder and NugetSource.

+## Custom Imports

+Customization properties can be placed in solution folder and/or project folder in file 'ProjectsAreNugetPackages.custom.props'

 ## Tasks